-Korean Metals Exploration Pty Ltd (“KME”) has established a portfolio of polymetallic mineral projects in South Korea based on 25 years “in-country” operational exploration expertise.
-KME is a privately-owned Australian company with a 100% owned Korean subsidiary Shin Han Mine Inc (“Shin Han”).
+Korean Metals Exploration Limited (“KML”) has established a portfolio of polymetallic mineral projects in South Korea based on 28 years “in-country” operational exploration expertise.
+KME is a public Australian company with a 100% owned Korean subsidiary Shin Han Mine Inc (“Shin Han”).

-KME has secured the Mining Rights to “forgotten Brownfield Assets” in the Uiseong and Haman mining districts, located in the southeast of the Korean peninsula.
-Haman was Korea’s largest copper and cobalt producing district and mining occurred in the Uiseong district during 1968-1975.
+KML has secured the Mining Rights to “forgotten Brownfield Assets” in the Uiseong, Haman and Goseong mining districts, located in the southeast of the Korean peninsula.
+Haman and Goseong was Korea’s largest copper and cobalt producing district and mining occurred in the Uiseong district during 1968-1975.
 There has been no modern exploration concepts or methods applied on these properties since 1983.
-KME considers the Uiseong and Haman projects represent low-risk, very cost-effective Exploration Targets, with excellent potential for future commercial production.
+KME considers the Uiseong, Haman and Goseong projects represent low-risk, very cost-effective Exploration Targets, with excellent potential for future commercial production.

 – Major base metals refineries (Seokpo & Onsan)